ENTERTAINMENT WEEKLY: So why did you kill Jon Snow?

 Jon should be dead, as Bran should be dead and Daenerys should be dead.
 But they aren’t and he isn’t.

-Well, there is more to come in this theory.
+A few more final thoughts, because there is more to this theory I cannot add at this time.
+In ASOIAF, D/dragons are always consuming the green/tree/horse element.
 The way it seems now, just with the information provided by the author in and out of ASOIAF, Jon has a very high chance of still being alive, but maybe in a suspended animation state allowing time for his third eye to open and to connect to Bran (see the Gandalf example above).
 There just doesn’t seem to be a good reason to have Jon as a walking dead character for the last two (three?) books.
 What functional purpose will that serve to have him alive for four books, then not?
 And by functional I mean narrative or literary purpose.
-This isn’t a cheap way to get out the the Night’s Watch vows (which could be altered with time anyway).
-As I mentioned above, I do suspect Jon might die in the end-end, a final death, but not now.
+This isn’t a cheap way to get out the the Night’s Watch vows (which seem to be altered by time anyway).
+It’s not to become more ‘wolfish’ as we have been shown through Rickon, Arya, Bran.
+Even the lessons about Lyanna that being wolfish is in the blood during life, not death.
+As I mentioned above, I do suspect Jon might die in the end-end, a true death, but not now.
 Too much learning, teaching, and rebuilding has to happen first.

 Until I get some updates, here is a good read about Greenseeing means Enlightenment that I wrote.
 Many connections to the future plots of a few Ice and Fire characters.

 These are just my thoughts based on the whole of GRRM’s writing, and of which I could be wrong about any of this.